tamwaiban/CRA-Inpainting/README.md

 ```
 python3 train.py --__gen_masks__ true --__mask_type__ bbox
 ```
+The generator is a combination of gated convolutions and depthwise seperable convolutions, alongside some attention & aggregation mechanisms from the original paper.
+This is aided during training by a secondary network, the weights of which are from VGG16, acting almost as a feature extractor helping optimise the loss.
+The discriminator utilises spectral (instance/batch) normalised convolutions.

 ### Inference
 This repository uses Tensorflow checkpoints, meaning to load the model